The effects of division

 - if a request PCT has not entered yet European phaseit is not considered pending (J18 / 09).

-- if the procedure for an application is suspended according to'A61 CBE, the application is momentarily no longer considered pending with regard to division (J20 / 05), since any other interpretation would be contrary to the purpose of the suspension of the proceedings: the protection of the proprietor.
+- if the procedure for an application is suspended according to'A61 CBE, the application is momentarily no longer considered pending with regard to division (J20 / 05), since any other interpretation would be contrary to the objective of the stay of the proceedings: the protection of the owner.

 - if the request is withdrawn, the effect of this withdrawal starts on the day the EPO receives the withdrawal declaration (" Notice dated 9 January 2002 concerning the amendment of Rules 25 (1), 29 (2) and 51 EPC », OJ 2002, 112).